 Traditionally in the enterprise, the development team tested new code in an isolated development environment for quality assurance (QA) and -- if requirements were met -- released the code to operations for use.
 The operations team deployed the program and maintained it from that point on.
 One of the problems with this approach, which is known as waterfall development, is that there was usually a long time between software releases and because the two teams worked separately, the development team was not always aware of operational roadblocks that might prevent the program from working as anticipated.

-The DevOps approach seeks to meld application development and deployment into a more streamlined process, shifting some of the operation team’s responsibilities back to the development team in order to facilitate continuous development, continuous integration, continuous delivery and continuous monitoring processes.
+The DevOps approach seeks to meld application development and deployment into a more streamlined process that aligns development, quality assurance (QA) and operations team efforts.
+This approach also shifts some of the operation team’s responsibilities back to the development team in order to facilitate continuous development, continuous integration, continuous delivery and continuous monitoring processes.
 The necessity for tearing down the silos between development and operations has been expedited by the need to release code faster and more often in order to help the organization respond in a more agile manner to changing business requirements.
 Other drivers for breaking down the silos include the increasing use of cloud computing and advances in software-defined infrastructures, microservices, containers and automation.

 This short, animated video explains how development and operations team that work together can be more agile.